collective/collective.recipe.buildoutcache/README.rst

 timeout
     Timeout using for buildout in second.
 If no timeout define but a socket-timeout into buildout section, socket-timeout value is used.
 Default value is 10.

+preremove_old_work_dir
+    Sometime we want to keep word_dir if a build failed.
+Default value is True, so work_dir will be deleted by default.

 Example usage
 =============